faultdiagnosistoolbox/pyfaultdiagnosistoolbox/docs/usecase.rst

    :width: 55%
    :align: right

-The air-path of an automotive gasoline engine is important for understanding how much fuel to inject, how to keep combustion emissions low, protect exhaust catalysts, and optimize efficiency.
-This system is not only industrially relevant, it is also an interesting system for academic basic research due to its complexity, its highly interconnected subsystems due to turbocharging, and challenging to model accurately.
-The model used here is based on a control oriented model of the air-path consisting of pressure dynamics that describe flows and thermodynamic relations to describe temperatures and heat flows.
+The air path of an automotive gasoline engine is important for understanding how much fuel to inject, how to keep combustion emissions low, protect exhaust catalysts, and optimize efficiency.
+This system is not only industrially relevant, but it is also an interesting system for academic basic research due to its complexity, its highly interconnected subsystems due to turbocharging, and a system that is challenging to model accurately.
+The model used here is based on a control-oriented model of the air-path consisting of pressure dynamics that describe flows and thermodynamic relations to describe temperatures and heat flows.
 The model has 94 equations and 14 states.
-The model is highly non-linear, has external, mapped, functions implemented as lookup-tables, and hybrid mode-switching statements (if-statements).
+The model is highly non-linear and has external, mapped, functions implemented as lookup-tables, and hybrid mode-switching statements (if-statements).